epsylon/paranoia-browser/docs/README.txt

 # Installing
 ###############################

   pArAnoIA runs on many platforms.
-It requires Python (>2.7.9) and the following libraries:
+It requires Python (3.x) and the following libraries:

-     python-gi - Python 2.x bindings for gobject-introspection libraries python-geoip  - Python bindings for the GeoIP IP-to-country resolver library python-requests - elegant and simple HTTP library for Python2, built for human beings
+       python3-gi - Python 3 bindings for gobject-introspection libraries
+       python3-geoip - Python3 bindings for the GeoIP IP-to-country resolver library python3-requests - elegant and simple HTTP library for Python3, built for human beings libgirepository1.0-dev - Library for handling GObject introspection data (development files)

-You can automatically get all required libraries using:
+  You can automatically get all required libraries using (as root):

        sudo python setup.py install

-For manual installation on Debian-based systems (ex: Ubuntu), run:
+  For manual installation, on Debian-based systems (ex: Ubuntu), run:

-     sudo apt-get install python-gi python-geoip python-requests
+       sudo apt-get install python3-gi python3-geoip python3-requests libgirepository1.0-dev

   On other systems such as: Kali, Ubuntu, ArchLinux, ParrotSec, Fedora, etc... also run:

-     pip install geoip
-     pip install requests
+       pip3 install requests
+       pip3 install PyGObject
+       pip3 install pygeoip

 ###############################
 # Starting